gamemanual0/gm0/source/docs/robot-design/drivetrains/holonomic.rst

 4. `Nexus Bushing Mecanum Wheel`_ ($84): This is the Nexus Bearing Mecanum wheel with bushings instead of bearings.
 Before the introduction of the goBILDA mecanum wheels, these were the best budget option, however, it is now more sensible to spend the $21 premium to get the bearing goBILDA mecanum wheels.

-5. `VexPro Mecanum Wheels`_ ($119.96): These mecanum wheels are most suited for vectored intakes on FRC robots.
+5. `VexPro Mecanum Wheels`_ ($119.96): These mecanum wheels are most suited for vectored intakes on FRC\ |reg| robots.
 They are relatively tough, but have somewhat poor strafing and are not quite as durable as the other wheels higher on the list.
 They are a decent choice if you already have them, but otherwise, there is no reason to consider them.

 6. `TETRIX Mecanum Wheels`_ ($113): At the time of writing this guide, these haven’t been released so no verdict can be reached.
 However, they have a built in hub so they can be easily mounted on 6mm D shaft.
 They are bushing based, and due to no testing and evaluation outside of TETRIX, and its higher price than the goBILDA mecanum wheels, **we cannot recommend the TETRIX Mecanum Wheels**.